A lot or a little?

 Families can talk about the history and importance of the train and how it figured into the economic and migration of settlers across the country.
 How did the train system help evolve the United States?
 What were some of the hurdles that it had to overcome?

-A discussion can center on simulation games.
-What makes them entertaining and what relevance do they have in teaching players about important concepts such as fiscal planning and management?
+What makes simulation games entertaining and what relevance do they have in teaching players about important concepts such as fiscal planning and management?
 What about problem-solving?
 What's intriguing about the genre?
 What can be learned?

 Themes & Topics